gardener/gardener/docs/usage/seed_settings.md

 ⚠️ In any case, there must be a VPA available for your seed cluster.
 Using a seed without VPA is not supported.

-## Owner Checks

-> Note: The owner checks are deprecated.
-The "bad-case" control plane migration is being removed in favor of the HA Shoot control planes (see https://github.com/gardener/gardener/issues/6302).
-The field will be locked to `false` in a future version of Gardener.
-In this way gardenlet will clean up all owner DNSRecords.
-Finally, the field will be removed from the API.
-Set this field to `false` to be prepared for the above-mentioned locking.

-When a shoot is scheduled to a seed and actually reconciled, Gardener appoints the seed as the current "owner" of the shoot by creating a special "owner DNS record" and checking against it if the seed still owns the shoot in order to guard against "split brain scenario" during control plane migration, as described in [GEP-17 Shoot Control Plane Migration "Bad Case" Scenario](../proposals/17-shoot-control-plane-migration-bad-case.md).
-This mechanism relies on the DNS resolution of TXT DNS records being possible and highly reliable, since if the owner check fails, the shoot will be effectively disabled for the duration of the failure.
-In environments where resolving TXT DNS records is either not possible or not considered reliable enough, it may be necessary to disable the owner check mechanism, in order to avoid shoots failing to reconcile or temporary outages due to transient DNS failures.
-By setting the `.spec.settings.ownerChecks.enabled=false` (default is `true`), the creation and checking of owner DNS records can be disabled for all shoots scheduled on this seed.
-Note that if owner checks are disabled, migrating shoots scheduled on this seed to other seeds should be considered unsafe, and in the future will be disabled as well.

 ## Topology-Aware Traffic Routing

 Refer to the [Topology-Aware Traffic Routing documentation](./topology_aware_routing.md) as this document contains the documentation for the topology-aware routing Seed setting.